 Because of the high number of aging Baby Boomers that will need medical care, it’s expected that there will be significant job growth for this line of work in coming years.

 Few EMTs work for more than a decade as paramedics—the stresses of the job and irregular hours start to take a toll as time passes.
 Generally, EMTs move from working in the field to working in administrative positions for hospitals or other medical facilities to enjoy more stable hours and workloads.

 Because of the experience gained working as EMTs, these individuals are generally able to find top-level healthcare administrative positions with ease.
 Many paramedics also move on to earn nursing or medical degrees.

 EMTs can work for either private or government employers, depending on how the local area is serviced.
 In some areas, ambulance services are managed by private companies, and in others, ambulance services may be provided by hospitals, government agencies, or fire departments.

-Can I Become an Emergency Medical Technician (EMT)?
+How To Become an Emergency Medical Technician (EMT)

 Emergency Medical Technician (EMT) Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 How do Emergency Medical Technician (EMT) salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Emergency Medical Technician (EMT)'s can make an average annual salary of $35,430, or $17 per hour.
 This makes it an Above Average Salary.
 On the lower end, they can make $25,490 or $12 per hour, perhaps when just starting out or based on the state you live in.